Table of contents

 The installation is based on the following design decisions.

 Those might change in the future.
-A GPT-based partition table and a UEFI boot based on a unified kernel image would be appreciated to support secure boot but could not be achieved so far.
+Secure boot with a unified kernel image is appreciated but not yet implemented.

 Installation